Jhgomez/redes2/Commands.md

 * `sh interfaces trunk`

+* `sh ethernetchannel summary`: shows channels configured with LACP or PAGP

 ## Ethernet Channel - PAGP/LACP
 This two protocols allows us to create ethernet channels easily.
 Ethernet channels are a logical group of physical connections that will be treated as a single logical connection.
 These two protocols are used between switch to switch to group two or more ethernet connections to be treated as a single connection